ashokitschool/springboot_whatsapp_api_integration/README.md

 	- with given details if record is not available in DB that means it is invalid otp so display error msg

- ## Follow us on whatsapp channel : https://www.whatsapp.com/channel/0029Va9NnSdCHDyqwAoeIB1G
+## Follow us on whatsapp channel To Get More Updates: https://www.whatsapp.com/channel/0029Va9NnSdCHDyqwAoeIB1G